abhiram4748/aws-static-website/README.md

-🌐 AWS Static Website Hosting (Amazon S3 + CloudFront)
+# 🌐 Static Website Hosting on AWS (Amazon S3 + CloudFront)

-📌 Overview

-This project demonstrates how to deploy a static website using Amazon Web Services (AWS).
-The website is hosted using **Amazon S3** and delivered securely using **AWS CloudFront CDN** over HTTPS.

-The website contains only static files (HTML, CSS, JavaScript, Images) and does not require a backend server or database.
+A cloud computing project demonstrating deployment of a static website using **Amazon S3** for storage and **AWS CloudFront** as a Content Delivery Network (CDN) to provide secure HTTPS access and faster global delivery.

 ---

-🧱 Architecture

-User Browser → CloudFront (CDN + HTTPS) → Amazon S3 Bucket → Website Files

-CloudFront caches the website globally and securely serves content to users while the S3 bucket stores the actual files.
+## 📌 Project Overview

+This project shows how traditional web hosting can be replaced by cloud infrastructure.
+Instead of using a web server, the website is hosted directly from an Amazon S3 bucket and distributed securely over the internet using CloudFront.

+The website contains only static resources:

+* HTML pages
+* CSS styling
+* JavaScript
+* Images

+No backend server or database is required.

 ---

+## 🧱 System Architecture

+User Browser
+→ CloudFront CDN (HTTPS + Caching)
+→ Amazon S3 Bucket (Static Files)
+→ Website Content Displayed

+CloudFront caches the content at edge locations and serves users from the nearest location, improving speed and security.

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

 | Category         | Technology              |
 | ---------------- | ----------------------- |